Membrane-Associated Self-Assembly for Cellular Decision Making: Results

-Fig.~\ref{fig:phase-diagram}a plots an assembly ``phase diagram'' showing the predicted assembly size in the adhesiveness-receptor concentration plane ($\cc{L}\Ka{AL}$ \textit{vs.} $\cc{R}$) as found by numerically solving Eqns.~(\ref{eqn:eq_sys}).
-We find a contour along which the assembly size changes discontinuously, going from no assembly to nearly half of all monomers assembled on the membrane.
-We will refer to this as the assembly threshold or \emph{decision threshold}\cite{floyd2024limits}.
-The position and sharpness of the threshold varies with $\Ka{AR}$ and $\varepsilon$ (Fig.~\ref{fig:phase-diagram}b).
+We first examine the predictions of the equilibrium theoretical model numerically.
+Fig.~\ref{fig:phase-diagram}a plots an assembly ``phase diagram'' showing the numerically-solved assembly size prediction in the adhesiveness-receptor concentration plane.
+There is a contour (the assembly threshold) along which the assembly size changes discontinuously despite constant $\cc{A,tot}$ and $\varepsilon$.
+The position and sharpness of the threshold varies with $\Ka{AR}$ and $\varepsilon$ as explored in (Fig.~\ref{fig:phase-diagram}b).

-The system of equations (\ref{eqn:eq_sys}) is transcendental and generally does not have an analytical solution in terms of elementary functions.
-However, if one assumes that the boundary energy $e_b$ is negligible compared to the bulk, it can be solved approximately via series expansion of the Lambert $W$ function when $\text{exp}(-Z\varepsilon/2)\ll 1$ (see SI), yielding a closed form for the critical receptor concentration $\cc{R}^*$ above which assembly is stable: \begin{widetext}
+Our system of coupled equilibria is transcendental, hence why we first approached its solution numerically.
+However, if one assumes that the edge energy $E_b$ is negligible, it can be solved approximately via series expansion for $\text{exp}(-Z\varepsilon/2)\ll 1$ (see SI), yielding a closed form for the critical receptor concentration $\cc{R}^*$ above which assembly is stable:

-\end{widetext} This threshold is shown as the dashed red curve in Fig.~\ref{fig:phase-diagram}a.
-As can be seen, the finite-size boundary energy $e_b$ generally cannot be neglected, as it significantly penalizes small coat sizes, resulting in a shift to the coat nucleation boundary.
-The numerically computed shading in Fig.~\ref{fig:phase-diagram} includes a finite size boundary term of the form
+in which $\xi = a\ell\cc{A,tot}-\exp(-Z\varepsilon/2)$ and which only depends on $\cc{L}$ and $\Ka{AL}$ through the dimensionless adhesiveness $y\equiv \cc{L}\Ka{AL}$.
+This threshold is shown as the dashed red curve in Fig.~\ref{fig:phase-diagram}a.
+Thus the finite-size edge energy $E_b$ cannot be neglected, as it significantly penalizes small lattice sizes, resulting in a change in both the location of the boundary as well as in its character, as the transition is continuous in the absence of the edge penalty.
+The numerically computed shading in Fig.~\ref{fig:phase-diagram} includes edge energy of the form